bahlo/arne.me/content/articles/i-read-the-psychology-of-money.md

 ---
-title: "Book Review: The Psychology of Money"
+title: "I read The Psychology of Money by Morgan Housel"
 description: "A review of the book The Psychology of Money by Morgan Housel"
 published: "2023-06-18"
 location: "Frankfurt, Germany"
+collections: ["reading"]
 ---

 If you struggle with managing money or making smart investments, this book is your lifeline.